Global opportunities 2026/2027

 There are a number of summer schools and short-term programmes available to students at the University of Nottingham based in various institutions worldwide.
 Available programmes vary from year to year, however we traditionally offer various programmes across East and Southeast Asia, Europe and North America.

-Summer schools application information
+International summer schools application information

 School contact

-Please see below the relevant contacts for each scheme:
+Please see below for the relevant contacts:

 Eligibility